 How To Become a DevOps Engineer In Six Months or Less

-NOTE: This is Part 1 of a multi-part series.
+This part is an overview of a multi-part series.

 Are you a developer looking to shift your career towards a more DevOps model?